danielbachhuber/gutenberg-plugin-compatibility/README.md

 ![image](https://user-images.githubusercontent.com/36432/36801021-ca3a27ea-1c65-11e8-956c-02d460ba07e8.png)

-Once you've logged in, click the "Create Test Environment" button to create a fresh WordPress sandbox with both Gutenberg and a randomly-selected plugin with `is_compatible=unknown`.
+Once you've logged in, click the "Create Test Environment" button to create a fresh WordPress sandbox (donated by [WP Sandbox](https://wpsandbox.io/)) with both Gutenberg and a randomly-selected plugin with `is_compatible=unknown`.
 In this process, `is_compatible` is set to `testing` for the plugin.
 It can take several seconds for the sandbox to spin up.

 ### Opening the WordPress admin